titusdecali/dripdotdesign/_drafts/why-we-love-the-bellroy-hide-and-seek.md

 The **Bellroy Hide and Seek** wallet is an RFID protected stylish bifold wallet.
 This slim wallet is made with top-grade environmentally-friendly vegetable-tanned leather.
 Unlike other wallets made with hard leather, the **_Bellroy Hide and Seek_** features a soft leather that will take a nice patina over time.
 This will give a unique look to your everyday carry (EDC).

 Bellroy's logo was placed on the external front panel.
-Made with metal, the owl-shaped logo creates a nice texture contrast between the leather and the metal.
+Made with metal, the owl-shaped logo creates a nice contrast of textures between the leather and the metal.

-The internal and external leather panels together with the thread used to stitch together the wallet don't share the same color. _Bellroy_ is playing with color contrasts to give a novel look to the _Bellroy_ _Hide and Seek_.
+The internal and external leather panels together with the thread used to stitch together the wallet don't share the same color. _Bellroy_ is playing with contrasts to give a novel look to the _Bellroy_ _Hide and Seek_.

 #### A practical solution for your cards and cash